renebarto/baremetal/doc/setting-up-project-structure.md

 The root `CMakeLists.txt` is the starting point for CMake.
 It contains all global definitions and settings, such as the path to the custom CMake scripts, definition of base output directory, and later on also general compiler settings etc.
 It is common practice to create a main project in this file, in order for the toolchain to be processed.
+We will name it baremetal-main.

 For now, we'll start with the following contents: